jlegatheaux/cnss/README.md

 parameter name value
 ```

-Defines a global parameter of name _name_ and value _value_ (both are character strings without any blanck character in the middle); global parameters are accessible to nodes’ ControlAlgorithms as a collection of name / value pairs accessible via an hash map.
+Defines a global parameter of name _name_ and value _value_ (both are character strings without any blanck character in the middle); global parameters are accessible to nodes’ ControlAlgorithms as a collection of name / value pairs accessible via an hash map collection.

 Examples:
 ```
 parameter stop 100000
 ```
-This parameter defines the duration of simulation in virtual ms; it is good practice to make this the first line of the config file; this first parameter is recognized by the simulator.
+This parameter defines the duration of simulation in virtual ms; it is good practice to make this the first line of the config file; this first parameter is directly recognized by the simulator.

 ```
 parameter splithorizon true